-Scottish musician Callum Beattie presents his third album, INDI, live at Madrid's El Sol venue on Wednesday, May 6.
+Scottish musician Callum Beattie performs live his third album, INDI, at the El Sol venue in Madrid on Wednesday, May 6.
 The Spanish tour, which kicked off with a sold-out show in Benidorm, continues through Zaragoza (Thursday 7), Barcelona (Friday 8), and ends in Lleida (Saturday 9).
 His proposal combines indie rock with lyrics about love and resilience. 🎸

-The technical engine behind Beattie's live show 🎛️
+The technical engine of Beattie's live show 🎛️

-To bring the power of INDI to the stage, Beattie uses a setup of Vox AC30 amplifiers and Fender Telecaster guitars, delivering a clean and punchy sound.
-The in-ear monitoring system allows precise feedback control in mid-sized venues like El Sol.
-Additionally, the rhythm section employs electronic pads for synth layers, achieving a stadium texture without losing the venue's intimacy.
+To bring the power of INDI to the stage, Beattie uses a setup of Vox AC30 amplifiers and Fender Telecaster guitars, providing a clean and punchy sound.
+The in-ear monitoring system allows precise feedback control in medium-sized venues like El Sol.
+Additionally, the rhythm section employs electronic pads for synthesizer layers, achieving a stadium texture without losing the intimacy of the venue.

 How to survive a tour without losing your voice 🎤